 - You shaved over an active breakout and spread bacteria.

 - You are over-exfoliating your skin.
 Avoid exfoliating peels, scrubs, treatments, etc. a few days before dermaplaning.

+I suggest applying this Blemish Balm after dermaplaning because it can help calm skin post-shave and prevent breakouts.
 If you do break out, try a manuka honey face mask 🍯 and leave your skin alone as much as possible while it heals.

 Related blog post: “My Skin Story: How I Naturally Cleared My Acne”

 No, it doesn’t hurt!
 In my opinion, it’s actually really soothing and kind of like ASMR.
 A good way to describe the feeling is like a credit card wiping across your skin?
 It’s really satisfying to watch the hair scrape off, too!

 The only time I’ve cut myself with the razor is under my ear lobe while removing sideburn peach fuzz because I wasn’t careful and had the razor at a weird angle.
 But it was SUPER minor and barely felt like anything.
 Just hold it at the correct angle, go slowly, and you’ll be fine!

 What products should I apply after?
 Do I need to avoid the sun?

 You can follow up with your regular skincare routine after dermaplaning.
 I suggest using a toner, moisturizing with a lotion or facial oil, and then a sunscreen if it’s daytime.
 Since dermaplaning is revealing a “new layer” of baby skin, then yes, it’s super important to be cautious with sun exposure over the next few days.
 Either wear a hat or sunscreen! ☀️